 This function of soil is tested through the site investigation process.
 The construction site is hence treated and compacted based on the site investigation report.
 The amount of compaction required for the soil in the respective area varies from site to site.

-To determine the amount of compaction required by the soil and the optimum water content at for compaction, the compaction tests are conducted on the soil from the site in the laboratory.
+To determine the amount of compaction required by the soil and the optimum water content for compaction, the compaction tests are conducted on the soil from the site in the laboratory.

 Standard Proctor Compaction Test

 The standard Proctor Compaction test was developed by R.R Proctor in 1933.
 Proctor showed that:

 - The soil moisture content and the degree of dry density to which the soil is prepared to be compacted maintain a definite relationship.

 - The Optimum moisture content (OMC) or Optimum Water Content (OWC) is the moisture content at which the soil attains maximum dry density.
 This OMC value is with respect to the specific amount of compaction energy applied to the soil.

 Scope of Standard Proctor Compaction Test